Get

 Losing weight is a challenge, but it’s even harder to keep the weight off in the long term.
 This is true not only for humans but also for dogs.
 If your pup has successfully lost weight, that doesn’t mean you can go back to the same old diet and routines.

 To maintain your dog’s healthy weight, stick with the weight-loss diet and exercise plan that was effective in the first place for a while.
-Speak to your vet about what your future steps should be.
+Speak to a vet about what your future steps should be.

 jack russell terrier dog heeling to its owner